BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

 ### Blind Auction

-In this section, we will show how easy it is to create a completely blind auction contract on TomoChain network.
+In this section, we will show how easy it is to create a completely blind auction contract on Viction network.
 We will start with an open auction where everyone can see the bids that are made and then extend this contract into a blind auction where it is not possible to see the actual bid until the bidding period ends.

 #### Simple Open Auction

 The general idea of the following simple auction contract is that everyone can send their bids during a bidding period.
-The bids already include sending money / TOMO in order to bind the bidders to their bid.
+The bids already include sending money / VIC in order to bind the bidders to their bid.
 If the highest bid is raised, the previously highest bidder gets their money back.
 After the end of the bidding period, the contract has to be called manually for the beneficiary to receive their money - contracts cannot activate themselves.

 ```solidity
 pragma solidity 0.8.17;